Luktronic/logblock/README.md

 # LogBlock

+> [!NOTE]
+> This project is currently under active development and is therefore not usable yet.

 LogBlock is an [SLF4J](https://github.com/qos-ch/slf4j)-based utility library that provides an easy way to log beautiful information blocks like this one: